 TC Energy periodically provides information beginning at the early stages of project development, including prospecting, continuing throughout the life of assets.
-The information provided is intended to give people the opportunity for meaningful input and inform stakeholders of our proposed activities.
+The information provided is intended to give people the opportunity for meaningful input and inform interested parties of our proposed activities.
 Please be aware that as planning progresses, new information becomes available and details may change from the time of this printing.

-TC Energy follows the Official Languages Act and respects your choice to receive relevant information from us in English or in French.
-Please contact us if you prefer to receive French-language materials and updates.
+TC Energy considers the language needs of those who are potentially affected by its Projects and makes its relevant information available in English and in French.
+Please contact us if you prefer to receive Frenchlanguage materials and updates.